Kokoroou/classic-games/ttanh_games/snake/README.md

 ## How to Play

-1. Navigate to the game's directory:
+1. Run the game:
     ```bash
-    cd ttanh_games/snake/
+    python ttanh_games/snake/main.py
     ```
-2. Run the game:
-    ```bash
-    python main.py
-    ```
-3. Use the UP, DOWN, LEFT, and RIGHT arrow keys to control the snake's direction.
+2. Use the UP, DOWN, LEFT, and RIGHT arrow keys to control the snake's direction.
-4. Eat food to grow longer.
+3. Eat food to grow longer.
-5. Avoid colliding with the walls or the snake's own body.
+4. Avoid colliding with the walls or the snake's own body.

 ## Features